 A Proud Legacy

-Named for Mormon settlers who established Salt Lake City, our park sits on this 10-acre plot of land.
+Our park sits on this 10-acre plot of land, named for Mormon settlers who established Salt Lake City.
 It hosted many First Nations encampments over the centuries for the same reason it drew the pioneers: natural springs and a source of water.
 In July of 1847—a week after their arrival in the valley—the eponymous pioneers began construction of a walled fort for arriving settlers from around the world.
 For twenty years, this space was a place of rest and reprieve for those who hoped to make Salt Lake City their home.
 By 1890, the area was used as a playground, and on Pioneer Day, 1898, the location was dedicated as one of Salt Lake City’s first five parks.

 Over the next century, the neighborhood continued to be the gateway to the state for wave after wave of new pioneers: Greek, Italian, and Japanese immigrants to name a few.
 But with shifting priorities and changing demographics, the park fell into disuse and disrepair.